 The CXC uses commercial Helpdesk software to track users' requests and problems.
 Click on "Log into the CXC HelpDesk", and the HelpDesk login box will appear.
-Enter a user name (we suggest first and middle initial followed by last name, but any unique string will be okay) and password and press enter/return to log in.
-Once you have logged in, you can send a query (or "ticket") by clicking on "Open a New Ticket".
-New users will be asked to enter more information (this only needs to be done once).
-HelpDesk also allows you to search previous tickets that are not private.
-More detailed information is given on the interface.
-Users can also email the CXC HelpDesk: cxchelp@head.cfa.harvard.edu.
+First time users should use the sign up above the login form.
+All users then need to enter a user name (we suggest first and middle initial followed by last name, but any unique string will be okay) and password and press enter/return to log in.
+More detailed information is given on the interface or users can email the CXC HelpDesk: cxchelp@head.cfa.harvard.edu for assistance.